-Churchyards traditionally have a strict mowing regime, and all grass is traditionally mown on a regular basis which does limit the opportunities for wildlife.
-The grassland in All Saints Churchyard is not managed in a traditional way but by three main mowing regimes which are outlined below:
+Churchyards traditionally have a strict mowing regime, and all grass is usually mown on a regular basis which does limit the opportunities for wildlife.
+The grassland in ΑII Saints Churchyard is not managed in a traditional way.
+The churchyard is part of the 'Living Churchyards Scheme' which aims to help churches manage their churchyards in a wildlife friendly way, whilst paying attention to the function of the churchyard as a place of rest.
+This has prompted three main mowing regimes which are outlined below:

-1. Close mown amenity grass - Cut every 1-2 weeks during the growing season and arisings left.

-2. Conservation cut and lift grass - Cut once a year in the Autumn, with arisings removed to reduce fertility.

-3. Annual cut grass - Cut once a year to stop scrub and trees from establishing with arisings not removed.
+- 1. Close mown amenity grass Cut every 1-2 weeks during the growing season and arisings left - 2.
+Conservation cut and lift grass Cut once a year in the Autumn, with arisings removed to reduce fertility. - 3.
+Annual cut grass Cut once a year to stop scrub and trees from establishing with arisings not removed.

 The close mown amenity grass area at the front of the church and close to entrances helps to maintain a feeling of being well maintained.
 The conservation cut and lift area is located to the south of the church on the east side of the churchyard.
-This area has a variety of plant species including Red Fescue, Ox-eye Daisy, Common Sorrel, Red Clover, Mouse-ear Hawkweed, Birds-foot Trefoil and Burnet Saxifrage.
+This area has a variety of plant species including Red Fescue, Ox-eye Daisy, Common Sorrel, Red

+Clover, Mouse-ear Hawkweed, Birds-foot Trefoil and Burnet Saxifrage.
 This area is cut in Autumn and the arisings are removed to reduce soil fertility and increase wildflower diversity.
 The presence of this wildflower rich grassland is the main reason for designation as a LWS so this diversity must be maintained.
 All other grass within the churchyard is cut annually and arisings are left.
 These areas are a great habitat for a variety of wildlife including reptiles and small mammals which in turn are food for birds of prey and other larger mammals.
 These areas also have mown paths through them to allow access.
 There is also an area to the south of the site which is not cut at all and has been allowed to develop into scrub and small trees.